 The Participant shall understand and acknowledge that the usage of e-mail may be risky and that the Operator cannot secure the confidentiality of information sent by e-mail.

-Without prejudice to the requirement to secure the confidentiality of information, the Operator, in accordance with the procedure established by legal acts, shall have the right to submit the information and data related to the Participant’s trade on the Exchange to third parties provided that this is required for the performance of the activity of the Exchange (to carry out accountancy, to form and issue invoices, to manage the reinforcement of debts, to develop and maintain the ETS, and so on) and for the submission of statements to institutions supervising the Operator’s activity.
+Without prejudice to the requirement to secure the confidentiality of information, the Operator, in accordance with the procedure established by legal acts, shall have the right to submit the information and data related to the Participant’s trade on the Exchange to third parties provided that this is required for the performance of the activity of the Exchange (to carry out accountancy, to form and issue invoices, to manage the reinforcement of debts, to develop and maintain the ETS, and other) and for the submission of statements to institutions supervising the Operator’s activity.

-SUPERVISION OF TRADING ON THE EXCHANGE
+CHAPTER FIVE SUPERVISION OF TRADING ON THE EXCHANGE

 The Operator shall carry out the day-to-day monitoring on the Exchange, shall carry out the consistent monitoring and evaluation of announcement of inside information, the usage of unpublished inside information, the application of available influence in the market, and the manipulations and other behaviour of Participants in accordance with the REMIT regulation and Supervision Rules.

 Upon receiving the written and reasonable request of the Operator, the Participant shall submit to the Operator the mandatory information required for the Operator for the due performance of monitoring of trade in products on the Exchange.
-If the Participant does not fulfil the requests of the Operator, it may be imposed to the sanctions stipulated by subpar.
-7.2.5 of this Regulation.
+If the Participant does not fulfil the requests of the Operator, it may be imposed to the sanctions stipulated by paragraph 226 of this Regulation.

-The Operator in accordance with the procedure set by the Commission shall submit data regarding the results of monitoring.
+The Operator in accordance with the procedure set by the Council shall submit data regarding the results of monitoring.

 Actions or inactivity by which the Participant abuses the market shall be treated as a breach on the Exchange.
-Upon revealing a breach on the Exchange, the Operator shall immediately notify the events of the abuses committed and (or) the expected events of abuses to the Commission and Latvian and Estonian national regulatory authorities (if action is considered as breach is performed in Latvian and Estonian market areas) and shall undertake actions in accordance with the Supervision Rules.
+Upon revealing a breach on the Exchange, the Operator shall notify the events of the abuses committed and (or) the expected events of abuses to the Agency for the Cooperation of Energy Regulators (ACER) and (or) national regulatory authorities, in Lithuania: the State Energy Regulatory Council, in Latvia: the Public Utilities Commission, in Estonia: the Estonian Competition Authority-Energy Regulatory Dept, in Finland: Energy Authority and shall undertake actions in accordance with the REMIT regulation and the accompanying documents.

-COMMUNICATION AND THE ANNOUNCEMENT OF INFORMATION
+CHAPTER SIX COMMUNICATION AND THE ANNOUNCEMENT OF INFORMATION

-Communication between the Operator and the Participant shall be carried out according to the contact data delivered by means of communication facilities (the ETS, e-mail, fax, and mail).
+Communication between the Operator and the Participant shall be carried out according to the contact data delivered by means of communication facilities (the ETS, e-mail, and mail).

 The Operator and the Participant shall indicate their contact data in the Participant’s Contract, and, if contact data is amended – shall in writing notify, not later than within 2 (two) working days, the other party to the Participant’s Contract.